American Heart Association® BLS CPR Instructor Course

 BECOME A CPR INSTRUCTOR!

-As a BLS Instructor, you will be certified to the following levels of training:
+As a BLS Instructor, you will be certified to teach the following courses:

 BLS for Providers®

 Heartsaver® First Aid CPR AED

 Heartsaver® Pediatric First Aid CPR AED